-Cresta Shopping Centre’s expansion and renovation plans remain in-keeping with an overriding mission to enrich the Johannesburg community and to create an unrivalled shopping experience
+The expansion and renovation plans of Cresta Shopping Centre remain in-keeping with an overriding mission to enrich the Johannesburg community and to create an unrivalled shopping experience.

 As one of the largest shopping centres in South Africa, Cresta has evolved to become an icon of Johannesburg’s retail scene, growing since its inception in 1976 to now boast more than 260 stores and a host of value-added services across its vast facility.